Killer up for parole – after 34 days

 Skeen has been in custody since his arrest in November 2014, and the New Zealand Parole Board earlier confirmed Skeen would have a parole hearing in September.

-Tipene had received a letter from the parole board said it would hold a hearing for Skeen in the week starting September 19, 2016.
+Luke's mother Terry Wilson received a parole board letter on September 1, 16 days after the sentencing, informing her that a hearing would be held for Skeen in the week starting September 19.

+Her brother Sean Wilson said the family was not given any prior warning.

 - Stuff